Loughor bridge: Topography

 If travelling over the bridge east, you will enter the county of Swansea and South Wales when leaving the bridge.
 If travelling west, you will enter the county of Carmarthenshire and the West Wales area when leaving the bridge.

-When leaving the bridge if heading west, the road signs change from English/Welsh to Welsh/English (Welsh written before English).
+When leaving the bridge, heading west, the road signs change from English/Welsh to Welsh/English (Welsh written before English).
 This is due to the much higher use of the Welsh language in West Wales.